 Guest Lecture in Bern hosted by PostFinance

-The event on Marc 11, 2015 was hosted by PostFinance and took place in the beautiful EnergieLounge in the PostFinance Arena.
+The event on March 11, 2015 was hosted by PostFinance and took place in the beautiful EnergieLounge in the PostFinance Arena.
 Prof. Dr. Petra Joerg, Managing Director of the Rochester-Bern Executive Programs, opened the event and welcomed guests and speakers.
 As a special guest, the Dean of the Simonites Business School in Rochester, Andrew Ainslie, was also present.

 Afterwards, Peter Lacher, Head of Operations PostFinance and Member of the Executive Board, gave a short speech before Prof. Dr. Aymo Brunetti started with his guest lecture.